a group of last year's 21 plus students in Wolfson's combination room

 Going to university as a mature student can be a daunting prospect, so our annual Cambridge 21+ programme is here to support you and give you a taste of life as a Cambridge student.

-The Virtual Programme will take place on 2nd, 4th, 9th, and 11th May 2023 via our online streaming service.
-Each session is held from 6pm (UK time) and is an hour long.
+The Virtual Programme will take place from April - May 2026 via Zoom.
+Each session is held from 6 PM - 7:15 PM (UK time).
 Where possible, sessions will be recorded and available to view afterwards.

 • Breaking down myths about the University of Cambridge